lese100/Auction_House/README.md

-The Auction House project is a simulation (and graphical representation) of a network-based interactive triplet of programs consisting of a Bank, one or more Auction Houses, and one or more Agents or users, …
+The Auction House project is a simulation (and graphical representation) of a network-based interactive triplet of programs consisting of a Bank, one or more Auction Houses, and one or more Agents or users who bid on items available for persual from an Auction House.
+Agents and Auction Houses open accounts with the Bank, which serves as a conduit for monetary transactions between an Agent and an Auction House.

 ## Getting Started ##

-The project can be run directly from the latest .jar file(s), which can be downloaded and opened directly on your system.
+The project can be run directly from the latest trio .jar file(s), with filenames Bank.jar, AuctionHouse.jar, and Agent.jar, which can be downloaded and opened directly on a single computer on multiple computers (for example, with Bank, AuctionHouse, and Agent all running all separate computers simultaneously, but on the same network).
-The project could also be run from inside IntelliJ IDEA, with the main access point being the Main() class, but this will require of course the appropriate installation of and access to the JavaFX library.
+The project could also be run from inside IntelliJ IDEA, with the main access point being the Main class in the Bank and AuctionHouse packages and the Agent class in the Agent package.

-More info here: separate components can be run from different, networked computers …
+Because of the connectivity dependence among the three components, it works best to start the Bank first, then the other two components in either order.

 ## Running the Program: Participating in an Auction ##

+Generally, the most straightforward startup process involves the following sequence of steps (see more detailed explanation further below):

+(1) Start the Bank;
+(2) Start one or more Auction Houses;
+(3) Start one or more Agents.

+<u>Starting the Bank</u>. the user is presented with a GUI …

+<u>Starting an Auction House</u>. the user is presented with a GUI …

-At startup, the user is presented with a GUI …
+<u>Starting an Agent</u>. the user is presented with a GUI …

+The GUIs for the Bank and an Auction House allow monitoring of activity, but little else …

+<u>Agent Participating in an Auction</u>.

 ## Extras ##